CalamityAdam/iot/javascript/readings/rails-api.md

 Our client-side JS can then parse and use the information easily to present our information dynamically (i.e. according to our instructions).

-**NB:** We can still get our old HTML view by making a `Accept: text/html` request to `localhost:3000/cats`, but at this point, who'd want to?
+**NB:** We can still get our old HTML view by making an `Accept: text/html` request to `localhost:3000/cats`, but at this point, who'd want to?

 <a id="respond_to"></a>
 ## `respond_to`

 Fortunately, controllers are versatile.
 A single controller can handle both JSON and HTML requests.
-By looking at the requested `Accept` or the format of the URI (i.e., going to `/cats.html` vs `/cats.json`), the controller can determine which format our response should be populated in and then act accordingly.
+By looking at the requested `Accept` header or the format of the URI (i.e., going to `/cats.html` vs `/cats.json`), the controller can determine which format our response should be populated in and then act accordingly.